 William Kirby was keeper of the light for the four-and-a-half months it was active.

 During the summer of 1871, the crew aboard the lighthouse tender Haze dismantled the wooden pierhead tower at Bete Grise Bay and took it away.
 Four years later, the tower was retrieved from storage and installed atop the breakwater at Marquette.

+Vessels west bound try in the fall to use this point as a harbor of refuge in which to await fair weather before attempting to make the passage around Keweenaw Point.
+The light formerly there was discontinued in 1870, because of the failure of the local business, and the light tower was moved to and used at Marquette Breakwater.
+The keeper's dwelling, however, remains at Mendota.
 With the increase of shipping on Lake Superior, Bete Grise Bay is being largely used by day as a harbor of refuge in gales from the north to the southwest, but at night it is now almost inaccessible.
 If a light is placed near the head of the bay, it will be of marked advantage in guiding vessels after dark to a safe anchorage.

 There are many brick lighthouses that consist of a square brick tower attached to a rectangular, one-and-a-half-story keeper’s dwelling, but what makes Mendota Lighthouse unique is that its tower is centered on the longer wall, rather than the gable end, and its roof has a very steep pitch.
 Mendota’s tower is nine feet square and rises to a height of just over forty-two feet.
 The brick lighthouse, which features stone lintels and sills, was originally left unpainted, but by 1908, it was painted buff, which contrasted nicely with its red roof.